-If you are looking to refresh or refinish the hardwood floors in your home, I am in the process of having the floor in my kitchen and living room refinished.
-I am sharing ideas and tips that will help make choosing the stain color and finish easier.
+Are you looking to refresh or refinish the hardwood floors in your home to update the decor or for the home’s resale value?
+If so, I am in the process of having the floor in my kitchen and living room refinished and am sharing ideas and tips that will help make choosing the wood stain color and finish easier.

 Over the past 3 weeks, my house has been undergoing two “big home improvement projects”.
 My usual modus operandi is to go back and forth between larger projects and smaller ones, but these two projects just hit at the same time and have been taking all my time and attention.

-Usually Ed and I DIY our home improvement projects, but for both of these big projects we felt it was better to call in the pros.
+Usually my husband and I DIY our home improvement projects, but for both of these big projects we felt is was better to call in the pros.

-Once upon a time the floor probably had a more natural wood color, but the oil-based poly that sealed it yellowed with age and for my floor – took on an amber orange tone.
-That is not a color I like to use in my decorating, except maybe for a few weeks in the fall. :-)
+Once upon a time the floor probably had a more natural wood color, but the oil-based polyurethane that sealed it, yellowed with age and for my floor – took on an amber orange tone.
+For my design style – this is not a color I like to use in my decorating, except maybe for a few weeks in the fall.

 Bona also has wood floor refinishing services where they hand-pick and fully train floor refinishing contractors to learn The Bona System.

 These contractors become Bona Certified Craftsmen and know how to protect your hardwood floors and bring out their natural beauty.
 They use a Dustless Sanding System and water-based, low VOC products that have little to no smell and dry fast.